Plastic-Free Hydration: How Ditching Bottled Water Cuts Microplastics by 95%

 So… Should We Panic?

-No. But we should pay attention.
+Not yet I guess, but we should pay attention.

 Microplastics aren’t something we can completely avoid.
 They’re in the air, the soil, our clothes.
 But water?
 That’s one of the few places we can drastically reduce our exposure right now.